-The financial product does not intend to make any sustainable investment.
+The financial product did not commit to a minimum proportion of sustainable investment.

-How were the indicators for adverse impacts on sustainability factors taken into account?
+- How were the indicators for adverse impacts on sustainability factors taken into account?

 Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details: